LogicalKip/GeneralAI/README.md

 Input/output currently in French.
 Some abstraction has been made to allow English, but that would probably still require some tweaking, if at all possible (SimpleNLG-EnFr seems to be made for French).

 Some libraries couldn't be pushed because they were too heavy.
-To be able to compile, please extract http://nlp.stanford.edu/software/stanford-parser-full-2015-12-09.zip, copy all .jar files in the lib folder and add them to the build path.
+To be able to compile, please extract http://nlp.stanford.edu/software/stanford-parser-full-2015-12-09.zip, copy all .jar files in the lib folder and add all .jar to the build path.
 To use the word defining feature, add showDef to your PATH.

 Intended for Linux.
 Everything works as well on Windows, except defining words, starting and stopping programs (though if you know how to do those on Windows, you're welcome to help).